 What to know about Georgia's Senate race and abortion allegations against Herschel Walker

-Herschel Walker, the Republican running to unseat incumbent Democratic Sen. Raphael Warnock in Georgia, has vehemently denied an early October report that he paid for a woman's abortion in 2009, calling it a "flat-out lie" and threatening to sue The Daily Beast over it.
+Football star Herschel Walker, who's the Republican nominee trying to unseat incumbent Democratic Sen. Raphael Warnock in Georgia, has vehemently denied that he paid for the abortions of two women.

+In early October, the Daily Beast reported that in 2009, Walker paid for a woman's abortion.
+According to the news site's report, Walker "urged" the woman to get an abortion because "the time wasn't right for a baby," and after she had the procedure, she received a $700 check from him and a "get well" card, which she saved.
+Walker called the claim a "flat-out lie" and threatened to sue The Daily Beast over it, but hasn't followed through on that threat.

-He also denied a subsequent Daily Beast report that the woman says she later had a child he'd fathered.
+Walker also denied a subsequent Daily Beast report that he later fathered a child with the same woman.

 CBS News has not confirmed the allegations or the reporting by The Daily Beast.

-In an interview with conservative radio host Hugh Hewitt, Walker again denied the allegations, but he also said "no one has ever told me" that he paid for an abortion.
-He also said that "it's nothing to be ashamed of" but "I know nothing about it."
-Hours later, he denied that his remark that it was "nothing to be ashamed of" referred in any way to the abortion.
+The Daily Beast also previously reported that Walker has four children, three sons and one daughter.
+He had not publicly disclosed three of the four before his Senate run but did so in June, after the report was published.

-In late October, Walker denied another woman's accusation that he paid for her to have an abortion, the second such accusation made against him.
+In late October, another woman came forward, claiming that Walker had paid for her to have an abortion in the early 1990s.
+Walker also denies this accusation.
 The woman, known as Jane Doe to conceal her identity, claims Walker drove her to an abortion clinic in the spring of 1993 after he learned she was pregnant.

 "After discussing the pregnancy with Herschel several times, he encouraged me to have an abortion and gave me the money to do so," the woman said in a press conference with attorney Gloria Allred.